YulinChen12/Food-recipe-prediction-model/README.md

 ### Model Choice

 The model chosen for this task is a **Decision Tree Regressor**.
-This model was selected for its simplicity and interpretability, making it an ideal choice for a baseline model.
+We selected the Decision Tree Regressor for our baseline model due to its:

+*Interpretability: Decision trees provide clear, logical decision paths, making it easy to understand and explain how recipe features influence caloric predictions.

+*Handling of Non-Linear Relationships: They are capable of capturing complex, non-linear relationships between features and the target variable, which is essential for the diverse nature of recipe data.

+*Ease of Use with Mixed Data Types: Decision trees effortlessly manage both numerical and categorical data, aligning well with our varied dataset features.

+*Flexibility: They offer tunable parameters to control model complexity, crucial for preventing overfitting and refining model performance.

-Model Training
+### Model Training

-Pipeline Implementation: We implemented the feature transformations and model training steps in a single sklearn Pipeline.
+**Pipeline Implementation**: We implemented the feature transformations and model training steps in a single sklearn Pipeline.
 This streamlined approach ensures a more efficient and error-free process in both training and predicting.

-Data Splitting: We split our dataset into training and test sets, with 35% of the data reserved for testing.
+**Data Splitting**: We split our dataset into training and test sets, with 35% of the data reserved for testing.
 This split allows us to evaluate our model’s performance on unseen data, providing insights into its generalization capabilities.